Yky2425/Yky2425.github.io/_pages/cv.md

 Scholar Experience
 =====
 * Jun.
 2023 - Sep.
-2023: Cerebrovascular Network Atlas Construction, at SJTU, directed by Yao Li
+2023: Cerebrovascular Network Atlas Construction, at SJTU, directed by Prof. Yao Li
   * Extracted vessels of SWI images using Frangi Filter.
   * Continuity processing of vessels using VED (Vessel Enhancement Diffusion).
   * Constructed a cerebrovascular network atlas from 5000 images (registered to the same template).
 * Apr.
 2024 - Oct.
-2024: MRI Super-resolution based on diffusion models, at SJTU, directed by Hongjiang Wei
+2024: MRI Super-resolution based on diffusion models, at SJTU, directed by Assoc.
+Prof. Hongjiang Wei
   * Inspired by the idea from [Compressed Sensing with Deep Generative Priors](https://arxiv.org/abs/2108.01368)
   * Designed a degradation model to simulate low-field MRI images from high quality ones.
   * Innovatively added a deconvolution operator into the posterior sampling process.
   * Our architecture performed well on simulated low-field datasets, but poorly on real world low-field ones.
 * Oct.
-2024 - : Sodium and T2W MRI Fusion Representation of Arbitrary Resolution via Implicit Neural Representation, at SJTU, directed by Hongjiang Wei
+2024 - : Sodium and T2W MRI Fusion Representation of Arbitrary Resolution via Implicit Neural Representation, at SJTU, directed by Assoc.
+Prof. Hongjiang Wei
   * We proprosed an approach for reconstructing fused images from low-resolution T2W and Sodium MRI images.
   * The reconstructed images can be represented under arbitrary resolution.
   * Applying a self-supervised training strategy, the approach does not need high-resolution references during training.